rapidsai/gpu-bdb/README.md

 This will spin up one Dask worker per GPU.
 If you are running on a single node, you will only need to run `bash cluster-startup.sh SCHEDULER`.

+If you are using a Slurm cluster, please adapt the example Slurm setup in `gpu_bdb/benchmark_runner/slurm/` which uses `gpu_bdb/cluster_configuration/cluster-startup-slurm.sh`.

 ## Running the Queries